drewlinn/Club-Manager/README.md

 * Make sure to save the new file.
 * Return to the Firebase Console and select your project.
 Click on the Database option in the side Navbar.
 * Near the top of the page on the blue navbar, select the option that reads RULES; change both the ".read" and ".write" properties from "auth !== null" to "true".
+* In your console (make sure you are still in the project directory), perform the commands 'ng build' followed by 'ng serve'
 * In your Web Browser, navigate to 'localhost:4200'
 * The application should successfully be displayed with full functionality.